Actindo-AG/Documentation/POS/UserInterface/02c_ProductOptions.md

 ![Options attributes](../../Assets/Screenshots/POS/Management/ProductOptions/ProductOptions.png "[Options attributes]")

-The *Options attributes* list shows all attributes that specifies product options.
+The *Options attributes* list shows all attributes that specify product options.
 For detailed information, see [Create a product option](../Integration/07_ManageOffers.md#create-a-product-option).

 The following functions and fields are available in this list: